holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 <br>

-### CLI Generated Cmponent Directory Names are not Changed
+### CLI Generated Component Directory Names are not Changed

 The user must ensure that they do not change the names of the component directories in each farm.